 Posts (or statuses as some people prefer to call them) have also been increased to 3,000 characters this year.
 If you have something important to say, you don’t even need to publish an article.
 You may have noticed those lengthy statuses that have become a trend over the past months.

 This is a quality vs. quantity thing.
 It’s the nature of LinkedIn – as a business networking tool – that makes your original content REALLY stand out.
 Here’s how:

 Now when you publish new content on LinkedIn, your first-degree connections get a LinkedIn notification or an email (and often both).
 It also means more opportunities to get your content featured by LinkedIn to reach even more people.

 LinkedIn is where people go to expand their network.
 Everyone there is specifically at the party to meet people, and that has been made even easier now that LinkedIn has added multimedia capabilities with better publishing UX – and even searchable hashtags so your posts can be part of bigger conversations. #omg #ftw #sogood #yassss

 Those are no minor additions, either: With new reader metrics and tracking, now you can really see and understand your audience and how they interact with your posts.

-With these changes, and a growing list of authors already numbering in the millions, LinkedIn is looking a lot less like a niche platform and lot more like a business-y version of Medium – and a darn-near essential destination for entrepreneurs.
+With these changes and a growing list of authors already numbering in the millions, LinkedIn is looking a lot less like a niche platform and a lot more like a business-y version of Medium – and a darn-near essential destination for entrepreneurs.